 \subsection{Initial Censoring}

 For our applications, we assume that the observations start with the first event.
 Chronologically ordering the observed events by $d_1, \ldots, d_M$, we thus set $d_1 = (i_1, j_1, 0, e_1)$.
 We have no information on when exactly the observational process starts and, therefore, condition on the start of the first event without modeling it.
-This practice disregards the initial censoring of observations.
-However, the effect is negligible.
-This is a consequence of the fact that there are $\mbox{155.316}$ and $\mbox{4,152}$ for the application to the proximity and call events, respectively, which outweigh the contribution of the first event.
+While this approach overlooks the initial censoring of observations, the effect is negligible.
+This is a consequence of the fact that there are $\mbox{155,316}$ and $\mbox{4,152}$ proximity and call events, respectively, which outweigh the contribution of the first event.